Wondering about the Silver Circle in Iceland?

 - The wooded area of Husafell

-- Into the Glacier, the experience of going on the Langjökull glacier and inside it (for a fee)
+- Into the Glacier, the experience of going on the Langjökull glacier and inside it (Book visit)

-- Vidgelmir, the stunning lava tube (for a fee)
+- Vidgelmir, the stunning lava tube (Book visit)

 Is the Silver Circle worth it?